 And that’s how we met Marvin.

 Now, I’m not one to beat about the bush so I’ll just come right out and say it -> Marvin was marvelous.
 Not only is he a very nice and down-to-earth guy, but he knows solar and the final workmanship was beautiful.
-So, I’m very happy he came along and am equally happy to recommend him to others (his website and blog is here: http://precisionrvmobile.com/ and he’s travelling West from FL through TX and onto Yuma, where he’ll land sometime in March 2011).
+So, I’m very happy he came along and am equally happy to recommend him to others (his contact info is HERE and he’s travelling West from FL through TX and onto Yuma, where he’ll land sometime in March 2011).

 Marvin spent around a day and a half doing the installation itself and a few extra hours chatting and going over questions with us.
 Since we didn’t do the install ourselves, I won’t go into all the nitty gritty, but I’ll point out some key points that made the installation work:

 The panels were placed on the roof so as to ensure there were *no* shadows from any of the existing structures up there (e.g. aircon, antennas).
 Also, they were placed so that they can be tilted with *no* shadows.
 Both these things are critical to make sure you get all the power you can out of those babies.
 Remember even a teeny amount of shadow can kill your power by huge amounts.

 - Short, Efficient Wiring:

 Marvin did a lovely job of running lines from panels to the combiner box at the back of our roof.
 From that point it was a direct shot through the roof, down along our our back closet and into the floor to our back left storage bin where he installed the solar controller.
 The short & direct wiring job was the very reason we were able to stay within our voltage drop goals.
 Remember that the longer the wire, the more your loss and minimizing loss is what it’s all about